 He was a guest on the Perpetual Traffic podcast, where he discussed strategies for building community.

 This provides a ton of value for podcast listeners, as building a community can result in significant website traffic.
-And by talking on the podcast, Giovanni was able to increase awareness around his course.
+And, by talking on the podcast, Giovanni was able to increase awareness around his course.

 Affiliate marketing is where people promote your online course and earn a commission when someone they refer signs up.
-Marketers might promote your course via social media, video tutorials, online reviews or how-to blog articles.
+Marketers might promote your course via social media, video tutorials, online reviews, or how-to blog articles.

 The great thing about affiliate marketing is that you only pay when you generate signups.
 This means it’s easy to stay profitable.
-It’s also easy to use a tool like Post Affiliate Pro or Rewardful to manage your program.

-The downside is that it can be tough to find affiliates, especially if your course isn’t well-known.
+It can be tough to find affiliates, especially if your course isn’t well-known.
 Boost the chances of finding affiliates by increasing the percentage you pay out and ensuring you effectively convert the traffic they send your way.

 Authority Hacker has several courses that teach online marketers how to build and monetize niche websites.
 They have an affiliate program that promises to pay up to $990 per sale generated through a referral.